fpereiro/backendlore/readme.md

 This architecture, which runs everything on a single Ubuntu instance (node, redis, and access to the local filesystem) can take you surprisingly far.
 It is definitely sufficient as a test environment.
 It can also serve as the production environment of a [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) or even of an application with moderate use that is not mission critical.

 redis can be replaced or complemented by another NoSQL database (such as [MongoDB](https://www.mongodb.com/)) or a relational database (such as [Postgres](https://www.postgresql.org/)).
 Throughout this section, where you see *redis*, feel free to replace it with the database you might want to use.

+node should be stateless; or rather, store all its state in redis and the FS.
+This allows for easier scaling later (see below); more importantly, by storing state explicitly (either in redis or in the FS), the overall structure is much easier to understand and debug.

 Notice that there's an arrow connecting redis to AWS.
 This reflects the (highly recommended) possibility of periodically and automatically uploading redis dumps to AWS S3, to restore the database from a snapshot in case of an issue.